sudar/AdjustVolume/README.md

 ## Note

-Please note that the app currently works on HTC mobiles and other the default music player in other mobiles.
+Please note that the app currently tested only on HTC mobiles and with the default music player in other mobiles.

 More details about the app can be found its [homepage](http://sudarmuthu.com/android).